faskt8/nlw-proffy/README.md

 2. Install expo in our mobile phone

-      2.1 Go to the paste mobile
+      2.1 Go to the directory: mobile

       2.2 run command : `yarn start` or if you dont have yarn use `npm start`